 Coastal Economic Zone

-To implement the Sagarmala project, a National Perspective Plan (NPP) for the entire coastline shall be prepared within six months which will identify potential geographical regions to be called Coastal Economic Zones (CEZs).
+To implement the Sagarmala project, a National Perspective Plan (NPP) for the entire coastline has been prepared to identify potential geographical regions to be called Coastal Economic Zones (CEZs).
 The living standards of the people living in the CEZs are expected to improve considerably by the Sagarmala project.

 For more UPSC- related preparation articles visit the links given in the table below.
 Candidates can visit the UPSC Syllabus page for more information about the general pattern of the exam.